Live from Clear Channel Stripped 2008: Background and release

 The album was recorded shortly after the beginning of Swift's professional career, while she was promoting her second studio album, Fearless (2008).
 The album consists of songs from her first two studio albums and her second EP, Beautiful Eyes (2008).
 It was released on streaming platforms without any prior announcement on April 24, 2020.
 According to Swift, the recording was made during a 2008 Clear Channel affiliates' Internet-only performance when she was 18 years old.
 In a social media post, Swift stated that she did not authorize the release, calling it "just another case of shameless greed in the time of coronavirus.
 So tasteless, but very transparent."
-Swift's statement also mentioned Braun's financial backers: 23 Capital, The Carlyle Group, and Alexander Soros and the Soros family, the last of which drew allegations in The Jerusalem Post that she was "reproducing antisemitic conspiracy theories" by associating Soros and Braun, who are both Jewish, with "greed and profiting off the pandemic".
+Swift's statement also mentioned Braun's financial backers: 23 Capital, The Carlyle Group, and Alexander Soros and the Soros family.
 Big Machine Records initially listed the record with a 2017 release date, but it was later adjusted to 2008 to reflect the fact that the recordings were available on Clear Channel websites in 2008.

 Music critic Quinn Moreland from Pitchfork wrote that Live from Clear Channel is predictable, failing to match the standards of Swift's past work, and dubbed it a "cheap bootleg" and "a shameless cash-grab".
 Moreland commented that the unapproved release resembled "eerily similar" instances when fake or leaked music appears on streaming services without the concerned artists' authorization—releases where "scammers hold the reins and the real creator never sees a dime".